 “Because we have different wind farms across numerous countries, we need to account for local ways of working, while harmonizing and agreeing on one process.”

 In addition to the work order operations solutions, Vattenfall planned to deliver streamlined planning and scheduling capabilities for its project management team.

 “Throughout our design and execution phases, we were seeking a common way to work.
 Based on this we adjusted back end processes for every use case,” said Johan.

 “We also included users in the build process, getting their feedback every step of the way, from mockup, to testing, to implementation.
 Doing so helped ensure we were keeping the users’ needs at the forefront.”

 The world order rollout started at two pilot sites, where the Vattenfall team used the application in the field for two months.
 Next, they used that pilot experience to improve the applications and processes before they were implemented more broadly across sites.

 “With the Neptune platform, it was easy to make adjustments quickly.
 At the same time, it helped us uncover ways to improve backend processes to make sure the logic was presented to users in the best way.”

 “Today users are excited to try new things.
 That’s a strong indicator we’ve done something good.”

 Users are happy with the Neptune interface, and they like having the ability to work on or offline, anytime, and on any device they like,” said Johan.
-“Doing so means they no longer need to come in to the office and stop at a desktop to document their day’s work.
-They also appreciate not having to remember all of the complicated backend workflow.”
+“Doing so means they no longer need to come into the office and stop at a desktop to document their day’s work.
+They also appreciate not having to remember all of the complicated backend workflows.”

 With the standardized workflow design and improved user experience in Neptune, Vattenfall can easily add new apps and replicate system changes quickly to all of the fleets.
 Even better: All of this was accomplished without having to add any hardware or additional technology infrastructure.